History IV: Upper Elementary Second Course in World and US History

 History+ IV: History IV is divided into two semesters.

-The main difference is that in this course students are expected to write out answers to questions for each day’s reading, writing their own “Journal History of the World, Part Two” or “Journal History of the United States, Part Two”.
+In this course students are again expected to write out answers to questions for each day’s reading, writing their own “Journal History of the World, Part Two” or “Journal History of the United States, Part Two”.

 They are also expected to be able to pass weekly reviews.